 After 25 years in the retail food industry, Mike joined the Tortilleria Mi Niña® team as Operations Director in 2015.
 He has been an integral part of its expansion.
 Mike got his start in the food industry while in high school, taking a job at his uncle's pizzeria.
 Several years later, Mike purchased the pizzeria he was working at and started Sports Page Pizza & Subs in Quincy.

-Later, Mike worked with Dunkin' Donuts franchises for 12 years, including the past nine years as a District Manager.
+Later, Mike worked with Dunkin' Donuts franchises for 12 years, including the last nine years as a District Manager.
 While with Dunkin' Donuts, Mike oversaw up to 10 stores in Downtown Boston.
 He was a great contributor to his company and was named Franchisee Operator of the year in 2012.